 Brooke has lived in Toronto, Guelph, Cortes Island, Victoria and Vancouver – residing in the Grandview-Woodlands neighbourhood since 2004.
 Other than the mountains and ocean, her favourite feature about this city is the diversity of people and cultures coming together on Coast Salish land to find home and sense of place with each other.
 Brooke has a certificate in Permaculture Design from Linnaea Farm and a Diploma in Sign Language Interpreting from Douglas College.
 She enjoys hearing people’s stories, dancing, swimming and puttering in her garden.
-A lifelong learner with a curious mind, Brooke believes communities really do have the power to nurture change for the greater good, if we all can all just slow down and start listening to each other.
+A lifelong learner with a curious mind, Brooke believes communities really do have the power to nurture change for the greater good, if we all can all just slow down a bit and start listening to each other.

 Matt is a creative jack-of-all trades.
 He ventured to Vancouver from the plains of Alberta in 2008 to pursue a career in makeup art for TV and film.
 Several years and a change of heart later he re-focused himself towards working with and for people.
 This trajectory has led to Matt facilitating outdoor and leadership activities for people of all ages in urban and natural environments, from canoeing on the ocean to snowshoeing in the mountains.
 He is currently a Community Connector with the Burnaby Association for Community Inclusion and is in the process of obtaining a degree in Child and Youth Care Counselling at Douglas College in Coquitlam, BC.
 Matt is passionate about making visual art, playing music, being emerged in nature, staying connected to his friends, family and community.